prince-chrismc/check-actor-permissions-action/README.md

-# Check Actor Permissions Actopns
+# Check Actor Permissions Action

 GitHub Action to check if an actor has a specific access to the repository.